benoitvallon/titlecase-french/README.md

 [![Build Status](https://travis-ci.org/benoitvallon/titlecase-french.svg)](https://travis-ci.org/benoitvallon/titlecase-french)

-# What is title case?
+# What is Title Case?

-Basically it is using "Capital and Lowercase Letters in Title".
+Basically it is using "Capital and Lowercase Letters in Titles".
 This means only using capital letters for the principal words.
 Articles, conjunctions, and prepositions do not get capital letters unless they start the title.
 For example:

 - The Last of the Mohicans

 ## In English

-There are quite a few nice libraries to title case a text in English.
+There are quite a few nice libraries to Title Case a text in English.
 This [implementation by John Resig](http://ejohn.org/blog/title-capitalization-in-javascript) is one of them and works well.
 In English, the first word in the title and all subsequent "important" words (everything except articles, conjunctions, and prepositions) are capitalized.

 ## In French